Some Thoughts on Training the "Come" Command

 But initially it's all about food.

 Get your partner or friend to gently restrain the puppy by interlocking their fingers around the pup's chest to form a 'hand-harness'.
-Meanwhile you approach the pup with 5 or 6 pieces of his favourite food in your hands and you slowly wave your hand under the pup's nose until his sense of smell kicks in and his eyes start to bulge with strong expectations of being fed.
+Approach the pup with 5 or 6 pieces of his favourite food in your hands and slowly wave your hand under the pup's nose until his sense of smell kicks in and his eyes start to bulge with strong expectations of being fed.

 As you say your recall command, your training partner releases the pup and the little scud missile should come bolting across the ground to get to the food.

 Notice I have said "the pup comes to get the food", not "the puppy comes to get to you"!